undoLogic/setupCase-boilerplate/README.md

 http://localhost/src
 ```

-Create pages: Now that you have a layout working you want to create new pages, so you can navigate between a few pages.
-- Modify the controller and add new functions (eg Controller/Pages/newpage) and then you would create a view (Views/Pages/newpage.ctp)

-Ensure the layout looks good for all devices by making changes to the responsive design:
+Responsive Design: Ensure the layout looks good for all devices by making changes to the responsive design per our basic instructions:

 https://github.com/undoLogic/setupCase-boilerplate#step-12b-responsive-design

 Good Stuff !
+You have now:
-You have now prepared a new project with the latest CakePHP v2, integrated it into our SetupCase library, added to a professional layout, customized it per spec, and verified it is working on different mobile devices !
+- prepared a new project with the latest CakePHP v2 and docker
+- integrated it into our SetupCase library
+- added to a professional layout
+- customized the visuals and added new pages
+- Verified it is working on different mobile devices !

-This concludes our Quick-Start guide.
+This concludes our Quick-Start guide !

 ## End of Quick Start